Economic models

 The macroeconomic model MAKRO

-DREAM is developing the new macroeconomic model MAKRO for the Ministry of Finance of Denmark.
+We are developing the new macroeconomic model MAKRO for the Ministry of Finance of Denmark.
 The MAKRO model’s purpose is to project and forecast the Danish economy in the medium to long term as well as to evaluate effects of economic policy.
 In doing so, it also integrates short-term government economic forecasts.

 Environmental and climate-economic model GreenREFORM